booch/presentations/Booleans_Are_Easy/slides.md

 ???

-* My friend and colleague Amos Kind came across something like this once.
+* My friend and colleague Amos King came across something like this once.
     * He submitted a pull request to make it more clear.
 * We've got a predicate method, based on 2 other predicate methods.
     * _Predicate method_ just means that it returns `true` or `false`.